Chaitalykundu/Data-Engineer/11-Terraform/Theory/01-Introduction/01-IAC.md

 # IaC (Infrastructure as Code)

 Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure using machine-readable definition files, rather than manually configuring hardware or using interactive configuration tools.

+In Simple Terms:
+Instead of setting up servers, networks, databases, etc., manually through a UI or CLI, you write code (using tools like Terraform, AWS CloudFormation, or Ansible) to define your infrastructure — and that code is then executed to provision and manage the environment.

 &nbsp;